wikimedia/design-codex/packages/vitepress/component-demos/select/select.md

 ### With custom option display

-The `menuOption` scoped slot enables you to customize the display of each option, with a binding for the `option`.
+The `menu-option` scoped slot enables you to customize the display of each option, with a binding for the `option`.

 <Wrapper>